 The Field House Museum is looking for out-going and friendly front desk attendants at the museum.
 Front desk attendants are the face of the museum and should make guests feel welcome as they come in.
-This position is also in charge of accepting admissions, explaining current exhibits, running the gift shop and occasionally answering the phone.
+This position is also in charge of accepting admissions, explaining current exhibits, running the gift shop.

 Benefits include: free admission, discounts in the gift shop, and free parking at the museum.